xyphro/UsbGpib/README.md

 ## Shorten resource strings (Matlab)

 A user discovered that Matlab has a limitation in the VISA resource string length and shared a pull request to reduce the length.
-I expose this now first time in the baseline firmware with the following options.
+I expose this now for the first time in the baseline firmware with the following options.

 This setting is stored in EEPROM = non volatile.